Get Practical Leadership Tips and Insights

 Awakening Your Leadership Senses

-In the realm of leadership, a profound shift towards conscious and empathic leadership is underway.
-Imagine a world where leaders understand not only the intricacies of their own minds but also the depths of human nature.
-Join us on a journey to explore how self-examination, empathy, and purpose intersect to shape exceptional leaders.
 Conscious and Empathic Leadership “Until you make the unconscious conscious, it will direct your life and you will call it fate.” ― C.G.
 Jung SELF EXAMINATION Outstanding leaders have both a reservoir of empathy and the ability to motivate themselves and others.
 How do they do it?
 They understand human nature.
 To start, they become a student of their own attitudes, desires, and behaviors.
 An accurate self-examination awakens the unconscious mind not only to understand one’s self but also the attributes and motivations of others.
-Leaders who understand what lies beneath the surface of human behavior
+Leaders who understand what lies beneath the surface of human behavior will have a decided advantage not only in their relationships but also in their desired outcomes.
+I CAN’T FLY Germany 2013.
+A very serious and transparent moment presents itself.
+A common four-year-old boy who worships almost every known superhero walks out on the balcony of his condo to find and confide in his

 Read More »